Nexmo/station/_api/developer.md

 ##### Parameters

-The following table shows the parameters you use in the request:
+The following shows the parameters you use in the request:

 Parameter | Description | Required
 -- | -- | --